 When it comes to undisclosed toxins in everyday stuff, cleaning products win the prize.
 There's a lot to look out for out there.
 Here's a quick guide to common toxicological troubles that may hide where we least expect them:

 Where: Personal care products, synthetic fragrances, vinyl and other flexible plastics.

 Why: Phthalates easily escape from products that contain them.
 That's a bummer because they're linked to cancer, reproductive and developmental disorders, organ and nervous system damage, and hormonal disruption.

 My Advice?
 You'll rarely see phthalates listed as ingredients.
-So ditch the make-up and vinyl items to be safe.
-Stick to natural personal care products and unscented products, too.
-Scrutinize polymer clays, and don't microwave anything in plastic either.
+So ditch the conventional make-up, fragrances, and vinyl items to be safe.
+Stick to natural personal care products and unscented or botanically scented products, too.
+Avoid anything with the word "fragrance" in the ingredients list.
+Scrutinize polymer clays, and don't microwave anything in plastic.

 What: Triclosan, an antibacterial chemical.

 Where: Soaps, toothpastes, and other personal care products.